 Cultivating tips

-Soil needs: Acidic, moist, well-drained soil enriched with organic material
+• Soil needs: Acidic, well-drained soil kept evenly moist

-Maintenance: Low—prune lightly after flowering to shape if desired
+• Maintenance: Low—prune lightly after flowering if shaping is needed

 Designs for your garden